canstar

 Comparing energy plans regularly is the best way to make sure you’re on a competitive offer.
 You should think about getting energy quotes if:

-• You’ve experienced a higher than expected power bill.
+• You’ve experienced a higher-than-expected electricity or gas bill.

 • You’re moving house.